A diagnosis of infantile-onset Pompe disease, or IOPD, for your baby could be made through multiple pathways.

 Pompe disease can affect many of the body’s systems, and the following are common tests for IOPD in some parts of the body commonly affected by IOPD:

-Doctors may monitor your baby’s heart with an electrocardiogram, or ECG for short, to measure the heart’s electrical activity and test for problems with heart rate and rhythm.
+Healthcare providers may monitor your baby’s heart with an electrocardiogram, or ECG for short, to measure the heart’s electrical activity and test for problems with heart rate and rhythm.
 This is a simple, non-invasive test which uses adhesive electrodes on multiple places of the body to record, not transmit, electrical activity.
-Doctors may also perform an echocardiogram, or ECHO, to visualize the heart and to investigate how the blood is being pumped through the heart.
+Healthcare providers may also perform an echocardiogram, or ECHO, to visualize the heart and to investigate how the blood is being pumped through the heart.
 This test is also simple and noninvasive, and uses a handheld device to make images of the heart.
 A chest x-ray may also be performed to investigate if the heart is larger than normal.

 Babies cannot use the typical device (spirometer) that is used to measure the amount of air coming and going from the lungs.
-In addition to checking for outward, physical signs of breathing problems, your baby’s doctor could measure respiration with a blood test that monitors a compound (bicarbonate) that may be elevated in the blood.
+In addition to checking for outward, physical signs of breathing problems, your baby’s healthcare provider could measure respiration with a blood test that monitors a compound (bicarbonate) that may be elevated in the blood.

-Your baby’s pediatrician monitors your baby’s growth, but he or she will pay special attention to monitoring height and weight if your baby is not gaining weight appropriately for development, which doctors may call a “failure to thrive.”
+Your baby’s pediatrician monitors your baby’s growth, but he or she will pay special attention to monitoring height and weight if your baby is not gaining weight appropriately for development, which healthcare providers may call a “failure to thrive.”
 Additionally, the pediatrician may make assessments to investigate if your baby has any delays in their motor development, which is the ability to control and coordinate movement.
 Potential tests of this motor development, cognitive development or both include:

 One of the big challenges in diagnosing IOPD is that many of its symptoms are shared with other diseases, and a misdiagnosis can delay management.